What are High Risk Merchant Accounts

 Low Risk

+A low risk merchant either does not check off the above boxes or has a business plan that the processing company approves of and forgos the high risk assignment.
 Generally speaking a low risk business is a safer bet for a long term investment for the processing company.
 They don’t see the potential for large losses.
 As a result they give a low risk contract that offers the business better terms.

 Who Determines High Risk Merchant Accounts?

+What are high risk merchant accounts?
 A credit card processing company functions as the middleman between the credit card companies and the merchants.
 These processors make the final call on high risk accounts.
 There is no set standard that determines their choice, only loose guidelines.
+The company looks at the above list and determine where your business falls.
+The two biggest factors that determine the level of your merchant account will be historic refunds and fraud.

 Refunds and Chargebacks